Particle image velocimetry: Artificial Intelligence PIV

 With the development of artificial intelligence, there have been scientific publications and commercial software proposing PIV calculations based on deep learning and convolutional neural networks.
 The methodology used stems mainly from optical flow neural networks popular in machine vision.
 A data set that includes particle images is generated to train the parameters of the networks.
 The result is a deep neural network for PIV which can provide estimation of dense motion, down to a maximum of one vector for one pixel if the recorded images allow.
 AI PIV promises a dense velocity field, not limited by the size of the interrogation window, which limits traditional PIV to one vector per 16 x 16 pixels.

 Real time processing and applications of PIV

 With the advance of digital technologies, real time processing and applications of PIV became possible.
 For instance, GPUs can be used to speed up substantially the direct of Fourier transform based correlations of single interrogation windows.
 Similarly multi-processing, parallel or multi-threading processes on several CPUs or multi-core CPUs are beneficial for the distributed processing of multiple interrogation windows or multiple images.
 Some of the applications use real time image processing methods, such as FPGA based on-the-fly image compression or image processing.
 More recently, the PIV real time measurement and processing capabilities are implemented for the future use in active flow control with the flow based feedback.

+Particle Shadow Velocimetry

+Particle shadow velocimetry (PSV) is a cheaper and lower-cost alternative to PIV that aims to image the shadows cast by the particles, rather than the Mie-scattering signal resulting from the laser-particle interaction As PSV relies on capturing the shadows cast by the particles on the sensor, it does not require a laser, making it cheaper and accessible.
+The lack of necessity of using a laser in a PSV system makes it much more advantageous to use it in multi-phase flows (such as bubbly flows, free-surface flows, boundary layer flows, etc.) as the lack of laser remedies scattering and reflections that usually corrupt the PIV data right at the phase boundaries.
+It has been shown that PSV is capable of capturing the PIV data with the same accuracy.